ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

-Here are the steps to set up a Kubernetes cluster with the four available Raspberry Pi 3 using ``k3s``:
+Here are the steps to set up a Kubernetes cluster with the four available Raspberry Pi 3:

+- Run `curl -sfL https://get.k3s.io | sh -s - --disable servicelb --token CompNet123 --disable local-storage` to install `k3s server` on `pi1` (the designated master node).
+  - ``--disable servicelb`` - Set this flag to disable the Service LoadBalancer of Kubernetes, since Kubernetes does not offer an implementation of network load balancers (Services of type LoadBalancer) for bare-metal clusters anyway.
+We will use [MetalLB](https://metallb.universe.tf/) instead.
+  - ``--token`` - The token used by the worker nodes to connect to the master node, necessary for installing `k3s agent` on worker nodes.
+Here the token is set to `CompNet123`.
+  - ``--disable local-storage`` - Set this flag to disable the k3s local storage.
+We will set up [Longhorn](https://longhorn.io/docs/1.4.2/what-is-longhorn/) storage provider instead.
+For more information see [Set up PV & DSS](#set-up-pv--dss).
+- Still on `pi1`, run `ansible workers -b -m shell -a "curl -sfL https://get.k3s.io | K3S_URL=https://192.168.178.71:6443 K3S_TOKEN=CompNet123 sh -"` to install `k3s agent` on  `pi2, pi3, pi4` (the designated worker nodes).

 ## Set up PV & DSS